 person or entity, that contains sexually offensive or inappropriate information

-and/or graphic material, that consists of any advertisements for commercial
+and/or graphic material (see Policy N4 Display of Pornographic Material), that consists of any advertisements for commercial

 enterprises, or that consists of information that may injure someone else